IIT Bombay fee hike: Students’ protests intensify; cite move as 'unfair'

-Thousands of students from Indian Institute of Technology (IIT) Bombay have been staging protests against fee hike by the country’s premier institute, citing the move as “unfair” and an additional “financial burden” on them.
+Hundreds of students from Indian Institute of Technology (IIT) Bombay have been staging protests against fee hike by the country’s premier institute, citing the move as “unfair” and an additional “financial burden” on them.

 The students are protesting against the increase in fee for the autumn semester.
 Fee for the on-roll PhD students has been hiked by around 45 per cent over the last year's fees.